MTechZilla/join-us-senior-dev/README.md

 * Show a forgot password link in login form where user can reset his password.

 Step 4: Show available chat rooms on home page and create api for that ( `/` ).
-Also show a button to create his own public room.
+Also show a button to create a public room.

 Step 5: Create public chat room api and page ( `/create-room` ) ( With Following details )
 * Name